 Yankees’ Tanaka throws in simulated game

-Tanaka, who signed a $155 million, seven-year contract in January, struck out nine of 18 batters in four innings Tuesday.
+Tanaka, who signed a $155 million, seven-year contract in January, struck out nine of 18 batters he faced in four innings Tuesday.
 He gave up three hits, including a solo homer, to a pair of minor leaguers.